III. Initiating the Student Conduct Process

 Within single gender residential communities, bathrooms are restricted for use by only those identifying as that gender.
 Should a guest or visitor require use of a bathroom of the opposite gender, it is the responsibility of the host to arrange for access to an appropriate bathroom location.
 If a student host requires assistance in identifying or accessing such a location (as they may be locked) they must see a Resident Assistant.

-Students who identify as intersex or transgender may use the bathroom they feel the most comfortable using.
-The Office of Campus Living strongly encourages intersex and transgender students to use single occupancy bathrooms for convenience and for their safety.
+Students who identify as intersex, transgender or non-binary may use the bathroom they feel the most comfortable using.

 Bunkable Furniture and Lofts

 Bunking of beds is allowed only in rooms where bunkable furniture already exists and may only be bunked by authorized College personnel.
 Students living in rooms with bunkable furniture may request to have beds bunked or unbunked by authorized College personnel through their Resident Assistant or through the Office of Campus Living.
 Lofting of furniture is not permitted, however, raising beds with bed risers is permitted.